Jones and Taylor spar on super reforms

 However, the proposal has met with resistance from key industry figures.

-Peter Burgess, CEO of the SMSF Association, argued that focusing on "mega funds" distorts public perception of the sector, which comprises over 600,000 SMSFs, most of which are far from reaching the ultra-high-balance threshold.
+Peter Burgess, CEO of the SMSF Association, said that focusing on “mega funds” distorts public perception of the sector, which comprises over 600,000 SMSFs, most of which are far from reaching the ultra-high-balance threshold.

-Burgess condemned the proposed changes as a “political witch hunt”, adding: “There are a number of ways the government could reduce the superannuation tax concessions for those with excessively large superannuation balances and the solution, which is currently before parliament that taxes unrealised capital gains, is not the answer.”
+Burgess condemned the proposed changes as a “political witch-hunt”: “There are a number of ways the government could reduce the superannuation tax concessions for those with excessively large superannuation balances and the solution, which is currently before Parliament that taxes unrealised capital gains, is not the answer.”

 With the superannuation system growing more complex and the super guarantee rising to 12 per cent, Taylor highlighted the need for rigorous governance and transparency to maintain public trust in super funds.